Janssen baronets

 The coat of arms of Janssen of Wimbledon, Baronets.

-The Janssen Baronetcy, of Wimbledon in the County of Surrey, was a title in the Baronetage of Great Britain.
-It was created on 11 March 1715 for the Dutch-born financier Theodore Janssen, who also represented Yarmouth in the House of Commons.
-The second baronet sat as member of parliament for Dorchester while the fourth and last baronet was member of parliament for the City of London and a Lord Mayor of London.
+The Janssen baronetcy, of Wimbledon in the County of Surrey, was a title in the Baronetage of Great Britain.
+It was created on 11 March 1715 for the Dutch-born financier Theodore Janssen, who later represented Yarmouth in the House of Commons.

+The 2nd Baronet sat as Member of Parliament for Dorchester; while the 4th Baronet was Member of Parliament for the City of London and a Lord Mayor of London.
 The title became extinct on the latter's death in 1777.

-The last baronet's daughter Henrietta Janssen (died 29 July 1840 Twickenham, aged 87) married Lorenzo Moore, MP for Dungannon in Ireland.